 - Determine whether the conditions for a Binomial experiment apply and compute the Binomial probabilities

 - Compute the mean, variance and standard deviation for the Binomial distribution

 - Determine probabilities of standard and non-standard normal random variables

 - Use the Normal distribution to approximate Binomial probabilities

-- Apply the Student t distribution
+- Understand and apply the Student t distribution

 - Create confidence intervals for population parameters or their difference using large and small samples.